marcusbuffett/newreads/README.md

 # Newreads

 Newreads is a site to exchange book recommendations.
-It's open source, transparent, and donates all revenue (from affiliate links) to [GiveDirectly](https://www.givedirectly.org/).
 It lives at [https://nextgreatbook.com](https://nextgreatbook.com) currently.

+Newreads is open source, donates all revenue (from affiliate links) to [GiveDirectly](https://www.givedirectly.org/), ~~and it's transparent~~ (update:
+I like the open metrics idea and I'll try to make it happen, but the setup got screwed up in the migration to kubernetes, not sure how to make it open now, ideas welcome).

 ## Running locally